Ready, set, go! Can you separate salt and pepper once they’re mixed together? In this super simple science experiment you can!

 - Plastic Comb

-Step 1 – Place 2 tablespoons of salt onto an empty plate.
+Step 1 – Begin by adding 2 tablespoons of salt onto an empty plate.

-Step 2 – Add 1 teaspoon of pepper to the salt and gently shake the plate to combine the salt and pepper.
+Step 2 – Next, add 1 teaspoon of pepper to the salt and gently shake the plate to combine the salt and pepper.

 Most objects do not have a positive or negative charge, they are neutral.
 Some objects, like hair combs, have the ability to become charged.
 At the beginning of the experiment, the comb has a neutral charge.
 When you run the comb through your hair, you give it an electrical charge.
 Running the comb through your hair allows electrons from your hair to move onto the comb.
 This gaining of electrons gives the comb an overall negative charge.